 * * *

 Share your whinings and whinges with me, please!
-Just so I don’t feel so alone and guilty.
+Just so I don’t feel so ungrateful and guilty.
+I live in France now, and still suffer from un-Zen moments at times.
+I need to know I am not the only one.